freva-org/freva-admin/README.md

 This will check the current version of the `main` branch and trigger a GitHub continuous integration pipeline to create a new release.
-The procedure performs a couple of checks, if theses checks fail please make sure to address the issues.
+The procedure performs a couple of checks, if these checks fail please make sure to address the issues.